-Snook in the South Florida region average five to twenty-five pounds, even larger snook can be found fishing in many locations around Florida.
+Snook in the South Florida region average five to fifteen pounds, even larger snook can be found fishing in many locations around Florida.
 However the sight fishing and fly fishing opportunities available in the Everglades National Park are second to none.
 The areas that I choose to sight fish for snook are generally best in the early fall to late spring.
 The labyrinth of shallow sawgrass and mangrove lined ponds, winding creeks and small bays of the uncharted Everglades are the first areas to warm up after the cold fronts in the fall and early spring.
 This is partially due to the clear yet slightly darker tannin stained water which warms up quickly... a good thing for snook fishing.
 There is also an abundance of aquatic growth providing habitat that perhaps insulates and protects baitfish and snook from the colder Winter water temperatures, retaining warmth longer on sunny days.
-I've seen lots of snook and redfish lying dead still with their tails poking out of this "insulation" on cold days.

-Over the years in South Florida's and the Keys there have been documented fish kills due to water temperatures dropping into the low fifty's.
-During these periods, expecting the worse I have traveled deep into the Everglades only to find no dead fish in this unique environment.
-The numerous cold fronts also serve as a feeding mechanism.
-The combination of the driving northerly winds preceding the strong northeasterly winds as the high pressure builds, is the key.
+The afore mentioned cold fronts in the Fall, Winter and early Spring also serve as a feeding mechanism.
+The combination of the driving northerly winds preceding the strong northeasterly winds as the high pressure builds, is one of the keys.
 The water is driven out to the west of the Everglades by the high winds and the water levels are additionally lowered by the high barometric pressure, flushing out hoards of baitfish to meet Mr. & Mrs. Snook.

 Notes on Snook Fishing